 Of course.
 Call it a throwback to adolescence.
 Call it a Faustian ploy.
 Call it reappropriation from the pew.
-Whatever the reason, I was too deeply rankled to let this comment go unexamined.
+Whatever the reason, I was too deeply rankled to let a previously mentioned comment by an editor (“You can’t write that unless you’re Rumi”) go unexamined.
 Maybe no one, certainly not me, has the street creds to claim transcendence or, worse, to parlay any fleeting experience.
 But since William James, shouldn’t we sometimes try?

 The poem I wrote in response appropriated the words of spiritual masters, Thomas Merton, Denise Levertov, Anne Bradstreet, John Donne, G. M. Hopkins, in collage-like rebuttal.
 A little self-mockery, mixed with a serious purpose.
 And that poem was published in Windhover: A Journal of Christian Literature, edited by Dr. Nathaniel Hansen, an English professor at the University of Mary Hardin-Baylor.
 In the same neck of the woods as Alan Jacobs (see August 15 blog).